Walter B Dines grave monument in All Saints Church burial ground, Brightlingsea, Essex, England

 then press the "Request a free image of this monument" button below.

-This graves photo has been requested 4 times since 8 Jan 2014 when these statistics were first collected.
+This graves photo has been requested once since 8 Jan 2014 when these statistics were first collected.

 Reasons why the image for this memorial was requested